pantos-io/research-go-ethrelay/README.md

 ## Get Started
 _The following setup will take you through the deployment of ETH Relay with a local Ethereum blockchain (Ganache) as verifying chain and the main Ethereum chain as target chain.
-Information on how to connect other blockchains can be found [here](#Configuration)._
+Information on how to connect to other blockchains can be found [here](#Configuration)._
+Remark: testimonium was the name of the old relay client and at some points in this repo the old name testimonium is used for things like e.g. the config files.

 1. Install the library and CLI with `$ go get github.com/pantos-io/go-ethrelay`.
 Check that the CLI was installed correctly by running `$ go-ethrelay --help`.
-If you want to install the library manually, you can simply clone this repository and run any command in the cloned direcoty with `go run main.go [command]`.
+If you want to install the library manually, you can simply clone this repository and run any command in the cloned directory with `go run main.go [command]`.

-2. Run `go-ethrelay init` or `go run main.go init` to initialize the client.
+2. Run `go-ethrelay init` to initialize the client.
 If you encounter any problems calling this command, get sure the rights are properly adjusted so Go can create the testimonium.yml config file in the current folder.
 It is also possible to generate the file by hand or change the example config file named testimonium.example.yml contained in this repo.